itgrl/sak/README.md

 ### Credentials
 The connect as credentials will be prompted for by the script and stored in a variable for reuse through the runtime of the script.

+### Timeout
+This sets the timeout that expect waits between commands.
+If not set, it uses the expect defaults.
+Useful if you are noticing the script move to the next action before completing the previous.

+### Installation
+This is a basic expect script and will require expect to be installed on the system where you execute the scripts.
+Simply copy the sak script or clone the repository via git to the location you wish to execute the script from.  i.e. /root/bin/  ~/bin/ etc